The Science Behind Storytelling: Why Our Brains Crave Narratives

 • You excitedly point to the cat, in the high-pitched and exaggerated voice that only parents use, and go “Oh look, a kitty cat”

 • The high-pitch sound stands out from all the other audio sounds the baby is hearing.
-At the same time, her body releases a little cortisol which enables her to focus on this specific sensory information she is receiving.
+At the same time, her body releases some chemicals like dopamine (to put her in alert state) and noradrenaline (to focus attention).

 • You might then tell her how cute the cat looks and the cheery tone of your voice tells her that the cat is a “good” thing and not something to be afraid of.
 And simultaneously her body releases a bit of dopamine that signals relief.